dfinity/ic-hs/README.md

 or reset the symbolic link in `test-data/universal_canister.wasm` to the universal canister's Wasm.

-Pass `--endpoint http://localhost:8080/` to run against a specific node.
+Pass `--endpoint http://localhost:8080/` to run against a specific IC instance.

 With the `-p pattern` flag you can select individual tests; those whose names contain the pattern.
 See https://github.com/feuerbach/tasty#patterns for